ZTETool/ZTE-MU5001-HACK/README.md

 ## ABOUT

-This fork of [ZTE-MU5001-BROWSER-HACK](https://github.com/githubxbox/ZTE-MU5001-BROWSER-HACK]) improves front-end menu, documentation regarding available menus, provides the original approach of copy-paste from the V1 and adds an experimental Firefox extension as a V2, the code was also refactored in order to be more readable and make it easier for any further extension or modifications.
+This fork of [ZTE-MU5001-BROWSER-HACK](https://github.com/githubxbox/ZTE-MU5001-BROWSER-HACK]) improves front-end menu, documentation regarding available menus, provides the original approach of copy-paste from the V1 and adds a Firefox extension as a V2, the code was also refactored in order to be more readable and make it easier for any further modifications.

 ## INSTALATION